How to find screenshots on Mac

 As well as taking screenshot images of your Mac’s screen, you can record videos using the Screenshot app or QuickTime Player.

-- Press Command-Shift-5 to launch the Screenshot app.
+- Press Command-Shift-5 to open the Screenshot app.

-- Press the Record button for either the whole screen or a section of the screen.
+- Click the Record button for either the whole screen or a section of the screen.
 If you choose the latter, drag the crosshairs over the section you want to record.

-- To end the recording, press the record button in the Finder menu bar.
+- To end the recording, click the Record button in the Finder menu bar.

 The recording will be saved with the default name “Screen Recording” followed by the date and time.
 If you didn’t specify a location, it will be saved in the same location as screenshots.